2022 Asian Netball Championships

 The 2022 Asian Netball Championships were held in Singapore between 3 September and 11 September 2022, with eleven teams taking part.
-The championships also served as qualifiers for the 2023 Netball World Cup.
+The championships also served as qualifiers for the 2023 Netball World Cup, as well as the now-cancelled 2021 Asian Indoor and Martial Arts Games.

 The tournament had two group stages, with results from the first stage determining groups for the second.
 After the second round, teams were paired off within their group.
 For teams in the middle and lower groups of the second round, these play-offs determined final ranking.
 The two play-offs in the upper group were the tournament's semifinals, with the winners playing each other for the championship and the losers playing for third place.